LeopoldineMirtil/sea_level_predictor/README.md

 # Sea Level Predictor

-This freeCodeCamp project was created using their Gitpot starter code and the instructions can be found [here](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor).
+This project was made as part of the freeCodeCamp *'Data Analysis with Python'* course and was created using their Gitpot starter code, instructions [here](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor).

 The goal of the project is to create a function to predict global average sea level changes from year 1880 to 2050 using Pandas, Matplotlib and Scipy.
 The function returns a plot similar to the one below that includes a scatterplot(for years 1880-2013), 1st line of best fit(1880-2050) and 2nd line of best fit(2000-2050).